JakeSteam/blog-programming/_posts/2018-10-27-centralising-firebase-google-analytics-screen-tracking-using-android-fragments.md

 Whilst this solution does require access to a context, the core Firebase Analytics call does too, so this is no more trouble than using the original reporting method.

-Performing “Find Usages” on any screen in the enum provides a quick way to check the correct places are calling each screen, and any unused screen name will be immediately obvious due to the grey colour caused by an unused resource.
+Performing "Find Usages" on any screen in the enum provides a quick way to check the correct places are calling each screen, and any unused screen name will be immediately obvious due to the grey colour caused by an unused resource.

 ## Viewing screen view data

-On the main Analytics dashboard, the user engagement widget provides a link to “View screen\_view event details”, which will take you to an overview of where users have been in your app.
+On the main Analytics dashboard, the user engagement widget provides a link to "View screen\_view event details", which will take you to an overview of where users have been in your app.

-Next, selecting “Screen name” in the “User engagement” widget will show where users have been in your app, broken down by percentage and average time.
+Next, selecting "Screen name" in the "User engagement" widget will show where users have been in your app, broken down by percentage and average time.
 ![screen view data](/wp-content/uploads/2018/10/axtxt2h.png)

-This data on a per-screen basis should help analyse and improve user’s experiences in your app, and tell you the areas people care most about.
-Even if there is no current goal to track and analyse this data, it’s worth tracking in case it’s needed in the future.
+This data on a per-screen basis should help analyse and improve user's experiences in your app, and tell you the areas people care most about.
+Even if there is no current goal to track and analyse this data, it's worth tracking in case it's needed in the future.